bkiggen/steamclone/README.md

 ## Description

-_This is unit 2.1's Friday project, a clone of any flex-based-layout site that we fequent._
+_This is unit 2.1's Friday project, a clone of any flex-based-layout site that we fequent.
+The expectation was to build this site within 8 hours, so it is not 100% faithful but captures the basic layout and responsiveness of the original._

 ![Original Steam Site](img/steam-screenshot.PNG)
 ![Steam Site Clone](img/clonescreenshot.PNG)